-Literally overnight, people across the United States and around globe were prohibited from gathering physically because of social-distancing measures.
+Literally overnight, people across the United States and around the globe were prohibited from gathering physically because of social-distancing measures.
 Out of care for the neighbor and trust that the Word can be a means of the Spirit with the internet serving as a semipermeable digital sanctuary, innovation happened.
 Boom!
-Overnight, sermons moved from proclamation shared with physical gatherings to digital proclamation shared via the likes of Zoom, Facebook Live, YouTube.
+Overnight, sermons moved from proclamation shared with physical gatherings to digital proclamation shared via the likes of Zoom, Facebook Live, and YouTube.
 I have been and continue to be impressed with our students’ ability to hold together the technological innovations and faithfulness to the Gospel of Jesus Christ.

 A common thread that I lean on when speaking to students about preaching and leading worship is to encourage planning, tending, and leading worship as if it matters for the life of the world.
 While we don’t make the Triune God present, we as leaders invoke and steward Christ’s presence in a way that embodies and communicates Christ’s promise to show up.
 The 20th chapter of John regularly comes to mind.
 Jesus showing up to Mary in the fog of grief and fear and bewilderment and cutting through the fog with the intimacy of her name.
-Jesus showing up to the disciples — not once, but twice — when they are huddled in fear and confusion behind locked doors.
-Jesus shows up, greets them with “Peace be with you,” and shows them by way of his wounds who he is — the crucified and risen Lord.
+Jesus showing up to the disciples—not once, but twice—when they are huddled in fear and confusion behind locked doors.
+Jesus shows up, greets them with “Peace be with you,” and shows them by way of his wounds who he is—the crucified and risen Lord.

 Lent has come and gone, and in the words of one of the many memes that have sprouted at the fertile intersection of pandemic and church: It was the Lentiest Lent ever!
-Now fully in the season of Easter, we continue to huddle behind locked doors.
+Even fully in the season of Easter, we continued to huddle behind locked doors.
 While fear motivates some, I’d like to think that many huddle for love of neighbor.
 Flatten-the-curve, after all, is an exercise of faith active in love, especially for those whose health is fragile, whose immune systems are compromised.
-It is an expression of love for healthcare workers, first responders, grocery store, employees, truckers, delivery folks, gas station employees.
+It is an expression of love for healthcare workers, first responders, grocery store employees, truckers, delivery folks, gas station employees.
 So, we huddle.
 We practice social distancing.

-While pandemic has altered (at least temporarily) life and church as we we have experienced it, classes at Wartburg Seminary go on.
+While the pandemic has altered (at least temporarily) life and church as we have experienced it, classes at Wartburg Seminary go on.
 Formation continues.
 Learning moves along with a particular kind of urgency and engagement.
 In the digital preaching classroom, I have seen and heard a heightened engagement by students in stewarding the Word.
 They care deeply, and they understand the longing for good news, for hope, for love, for connection.

 For me as a teacher and a member of this fine, dedicated faculty, the impact of social distances was relatively minor.
 The hybrid classrooms where we teach day in and day out have simply become all online.
 We have not missed a single class period because of the pandemic.
 What has changed is that our residential students are staying at home.
 Whether in the Fishbowl or the dorms or in Florida or Southern California, all of our students are distance students.
 Another thing that has changed is that my office is now something more like a studio.
 I teach all of my classes sitting at my table engaging students via webcam and screen.
 Yes, we do spend time talking about the impact of COVID-19 in nearly every class, as there is some impact on all of us.
 But learning continues.
 Preaching formation continues.